Reliability is the foundation of successful startups.

 6. Containerize applications when appropriate

-Containerization isn't necessary for every startup, but provides significant benefits:
+Containerization isn't necessary for every startup, but provides significant benefits when needed:

 • Assess whether containerization makes sense for your application architecture